-- (a) A bargaining agent shall be the exclusive representative of all employees in an appropriate bargaining unit described in Section 3-10-6 if the employee organization is selected by a majority of the employees voting in an appropriate bargaining unit in an election conducted pursuant to Section 3-10-9, and rules and procedures adopted by the LRA, following a request for recognition.
+- (a) A bargaining agent shall be the exclusive representative of all employees in an appropriate bargaining unit described in Section 3-10-6 if the employee organization is selected by a majority of the employees voting in an appropriate bargaining unit in a secret ballot election conducted pursuant to Section 3-10-9, and rules and procedures adopted by the LRA, following a request for recognition.
+Elections shall be conducted by mail-in ballots unless all parties agree otherwise.
 Any cost of such election shall be shared equally by the parties involved. - (b) "Administratively acceptable evidence" to support a petition for recognition or certification by election (see Section 3-10-9) or for decertification (see Section 3-10-10) may consist of a combination of membership cards or a membership roster, evidence of dues payment, or other evidence of bargaining unit employees' desire to be represented by an employee organization for collective bargaining purposes.
+An authorization that satisfies the Uniform Electronic Transactions Act (Virginia Code Section 59.1-479 et seq.) shall be valid for employees' authorization for representation for purposes of a petition filed by an employee organization for exclusive representation.
 The determination by the LRA of the sufficiency of a showing of support for a representation election shall not be subject to challenge by any person or employee organization or by the County.

-Section 3-10-9. - Request for election.
+Section 3-10-9. - Election of Exclusive Representative.